chalatz/tours/pages/tours/driving/rhodes-wine-tours-wineries-greece.md

     href: "./img/Tour5/rhodes_taxi_tour_greece_mod.jpg"
     alt: Rhodes Taxi Tour Greece
     position: following
-- text: "On the way we stop close to the Valley of the Butterflies to a small **traditional local winery of Mrs. Anastasia**.
+- text: "**THE TRADITIONAL WINERY OF Mrs. ANASTASIA** \n\nOn the way we stop close to the Valley of the Butterflies to a small traditional local winery of Mrs. Anastasia.
     The Anastasia's winery was started on 1995 and later on 2002 moved here to this beautiful location.
 She started with only two wines and now she is producing more than 10 different type of wines. **Athiri, Red wine Mandilari, Muscat, Cabernet Sauvignon**......She is also producing **Souma** (distillate of wine) and extra virgin oil of olives.
-She is using **biological
-    - organic** growth and biological - organic process for the vineyards and wines.
+She is using biological - organic growth and biological
-    **Here you have the opportunity to test all the types of wines she produces, and get your pictures of the ageing facilities.**\n\nThen we continue south west to Empona, admire the Island's lush vegetation along the drive towards this beautiful village which has known days of glory in the past.
+    - organic process for the vineyards and wines.
+Here you have the opportunity to test all the types of wines she produces, and get your pictures of the ageing facilities.\n\n**THE JOURNEY TO EMBONA VILLAGE**\n\nThen we continue south west to Embona, admire the Island's lush vegetation along the drive towards this beautiful village which has known days of glory in the past.
 The drive along the mountains path will surely reward the visitor.
-Empona the large village at the foot of Ataviros mountain, **is the most important grape producing village on the island**, which combines folklore, a lively atmosphere and good food at the local traditional tavernas. "
+Empona the large village at the foot of Ataviros mountain, **is the most important grape producing village on the island**, which combines folklore, a lively atmosphere and good food at the local traditional tavernas."
   gallery:
   - thumb: "./img/Tour5/rhodes_wine_tours_emery_1_thumb.jpg"
     href: "./img/Tour5/rhodes_wine_tours_emery_1.jpg"